 Purdue University Global can help.
 You may be eligible to receive college credit for your military training, saving you time and money on your degree.
 Purdue Global is proud to support our active duty and military veterans, and we are committed to evaluating and offering as much credit as possible for your military occupation.
 This article is a guide to this benefit.

-Through our PME2Degree program, the average Purdue Global military graduate is awarded 58% of the credit needed for an associate’s degree and approximately 40% for a bachelor’s degree.* Purdue Global evaluates occupations and individual transcripts of service members from all branches.
+Through our PME2Degree® program, the average Purdue Global military graduate is awarded 54% of the credit needed for an associate’s degree and approximately 45% for a bachelor’s degree.* Purdue Global evaluates occupations and individual transcripts of service members from all branches.
 For Army servicemembers, at least one degree option has been mapped to every occupation and skill level.

-Visit our military program page and click on the degree you are interested in earning.
-You’ll find the Armed Forces occupations which we evaluated for credit toward that degree.
+Visit our military program page to find the Armed Forces occupations that we have evaluated for credit toward a Purdue Global degree.

 Other Sources of Credit